WD My Cloud Onboarding

 REDESIGNING THE PRINTED SETUP GUIDE

-The existing setup guide was unnecessarily complex, making it seem like the product was more complicated that it really was.
-It provided multiple ways to set up the drive, each with its own unique quirks.
-Content-wise, the over-reliance on text made it necessary to provide many language translations that further complicated the guide and used more paper.
-(This was very costly when hundreds of thousands of units each needed one in the box.)
+The existing setup guide was unnecessarily complex, making it seem like the product was more complicated that it actually was.
+It encouraged multiple ways to set up the drive, each with its own unique quirks.
+The content was overly reliant on text, which had to be translated into multiple languages across the globe.
+This further complicated the guide and used more paper.
+This proved very costly when manufacturing hundreds of thousands of units.

 As if all that wasn't enough to warrant a redesign, the existing content also didn't match the brand identity and marketing message of the WD My Cloud.
 This was problematic since this was the first thing customers saw when unboxing the product.